 Some tasks in the sales process that are repetitive can be automated by creating workflows that trigger those actions.
 Another option is to create reminders to follow up on them.

 Social media management

-Some CRMs even consider audience behaviour on social networks, tracking their likes, mentions, comments, posts and other interactions.
+Some CRMs in real estate for example even consider audience behaviour on social networks, tracking their likes, mentions, comments, posts and other interactions.

 73% of salespeople who use social media as a tool in their sales process perform better than other salespeople and exceed their sales goal 23% more often.
 Source: LinkedIn State of Sales Report 2019 Pocket Guide.

 The sales team spends much of its time in the field, in meetings with customers and on the road.
 It is also important to consider that time is valuable for the customer, the salesperson and the sales process.

 In this sense, having a tool that allows mobile access from any type of device (laptop, mobile phone or tablet), for Android and iOS operating systems, is a highly valued and productive functionality.